 Spill Response Have a spill kit and a copy of the Spill Response Card.

-Training and Carry a valid TDG Certificate and a Hazardous Waste Transport License if one is required - see Hazardous Waste Transport Licence Quantities.
+Training and Transport Licence Carry a valid TDG Certificate and a Hazardous Waste Transport License if one is required - see Hazardous Waste Transport Licence Quantities.
 Movement Document/Manifest Check Check the shipment against the movement document/manifest.

-Packaging Check that the containers are:

-- in good condition for transport

-- properly closed

-- not leaking, and

-- certified, if required

-Unless an exemption allows something else, wastes that are dangerous goods (wastes having a UN number and class) must be packaged in certified containers.
+Packaging Check that the containers are: in good condition for transport properly closed not leaking, and certified, if required Unless an exemption allows something else, wastes that are dangerous goods (wastes having a UN number and class) must be packaged in certified containers.
 Certified containers are identified by a UN code - see UN Packaging Specifications to see what the codes look like and what they mean.
 Labels and Marks Check that the wastes are properly labelled and marked.
 Acceptance Based on the above criteria, accept or reject the shipment.
 Placards If required, attach placards prior to loading the vehicle.

-To document the shipment:

-MovementComplete Part B of the manifest if one is required - see HazardousDocument/ManifestWaste Manifest Quantities.See How to Complete Part B of aCompletionMovement Document/Manifestfor instructions.
+To document the shipment: Movement Document/Manifest Completion Complete Part B of the manifest if one is required - see Hazardous Waste Manifest Quantities .
+See How to Complete Part B of a Movement Document/Manifest for instructions.
+Movement Document/Manifest Distribution of the Movement Document/Manifest summarizes how to distribute and retain the manifest copies.
+DISTRIBUTION Return copy 1 (white) and copy 2 (green) of the movement document/ manifest to the shipper.

-Movement Document/Manifest DistributionDistribution

-Distribution

-Return copy 1 (white) and copy 2 (green) of the movement document/manifest to the shipper.
 Take copies 3 to 6 with the load.

 Keep copy 4 (pink) of the movement document/manifest for at least two years after it is signed by the receiver when devliering the load.

-Exemption Permit

-If the waste is being transported without a movement document/ manifest under the terms of an Exemption Permit, take a copy of the permit with the load.

-To transport the waste:

-Checks for Leaks and Safety Marks Maintain or replace safety marks.
+Exemption Permit If the waste is being transported without a movement document/ manifest under the terms of an Exemption Permit, take a copy of the permit with the load.
+To transport the waste: Checks for Leaks and Safety Marks Maintain or replace safety marks.
 Inspect the load to ensure that no leakage has occurred and that the load is secure at intervals not exceeding 2 hours or 200 km, whichever is more frequent.

-Location of Documentation

-Keep the shipping documentation in the location required by the regulations - see Required Locations for Documents When Transporting Dangerous Goods or Hazardous Waste

-Report spills or dangerous occurrences during transport to the appropriate authorities.
+Location of Documentation Keep the shipping documentation in the location required by the regulations - see Required Locations for Documents When Transporting Dangerous Goods or Hazardous Waste Reporting Report spills or dangerous occurrences during transport to the appropriate authorities.